alireza-saberi/table-style/README.md

-# Hack of the day: table-style
+# Hack of the day: Table Zebra Striping (Horizontal - Vertical) methods
-Zebra-Striping an HTML Table

 Many of us have seen strips on the table with bootstrap which is horizontal.
 How can we have it either horizontally or vertically with only CSS?
 Well, I have two answers: